James D. Price Elementary School replacement update

 |0

-This work, James D. Price Elementary School replacement update [Image 2 of 2], by Ana Henderson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, James D. Price Elementary School replacement update, by Ana Henderson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.